Andy Baraghani: Early life

-Andisheh Baraghani was born in 1989 or 1990 and raised in the San Francisco Bay Area.
-His parents had immigrated from Iran to Berkeley, California in 1977, a year before the Iranian Revolution.
+Baraghani was born on November 27, 1989 and raised in the San Francisco Bay Area in California.
+Baraghani is Iranian American and he grew up speaking Persian.
+His parents had immigrated from Iran to Berkeley in 1977, a year before the Iranian Revolution.
 When he was young, he often experimented with various foods and played with a Fisher-Price kitchen, his favorite toy as a child.
 As a teenager, he worked his first job at the Berkeley restaurant Chez Panisse, where he started as an intern and became a line cook in its kitchen.
-In his time at the restaurant working under Alice Waters—whom he regards as his "culinary idol"—he learned cooking technique and how to be agile and "think methodically."
+In his time at the restaurant working under Alice Waters, whom he regards as his "culinary idol", he learned cooking technique and how to be agile and "think methodically."
 One particular experience Baraghani recalls is when he cried after he could not understand what Waters asked him in French.
 By the time he graduated from high school, he had worked in three restaurants including Chez Panisse.

 Career

+Early food writer positions

 While studying food studies and cultural anthropology at New York University, Baraghani worked as an editor for the food publication Saveur.
 After he left his job and graduated from university, he worked in the New York City restaurants Frej, Corton, and Estela.
 He transitioned from a career in the restaurant business into one in the media industry in 2013 and soon after became a food editor for the online publication Tasting Table.